Editor’s Note: This post was originally published in 2017 and has been updated for accuracy and comprehensiveness.

-In our connected world, it can seem as if news of natural disasters, violence and suffering bombards us from every direction.
-We’re more connected to a planet’s worth of news than we ever have been before.
+In our connected and complicated world, it can seem as if news of disease, natural disasters, violence and suffering bombards us from every direction.
+We’re more connected to a planet’s worth of chaos than we ever have been before.
 Combine that with dealing with the trauma of breast cancer as a young adult, and the effect can be overwhelming.
 If you’ve been feeling overcome by our 24/7 news cycle, know that news-related stress is a serious issue and you’re not alone.

 It’s even possible to develop a sense of hypervigilance due to the vicarious stress symptoms of exposure to trauma on the news.
 The Anxiety and Stress Management Institute suggests that individuals pay attention to when the news is becoming too much.

 You may be thinking, “That sounds great…But how?”
 We get it; it can be hard to avoid the news.
 Here are three tips for coping when the news becomes upsetting.

 Seriously.
 Turn off, tune out and unplug.
 Limit the amount of media coverage you observe.
 Do something else, something that is nourishing and nurturing to your psyche, like reading a good book.

 Surround yourself with those with whom you feel safe and comfortable.
 Talk with other young survivors who may mutually benefit from being able to talk about it.
 Setting boundaries and receiving support are important in many aspects of our lives.

 The National Sleep Institute (NSI) suggests that when we find ourselves ruminating on disturbing thoughts, our bodies tense and our hearts race.
 Relaxation exercises and creating healthy bedtime routines can assist in taking ourselves down a notch.